Reporting a repair

 If you are not already registered, it’s easy to do.
 Sign up now

 The repair response times are:

-Click here to see the category of your repair and when you can expect it to be carried out
+We have put together a responsibility chart so you can see the category of your repair and when you can expect it to be carried out.

 Emergency repairs can be reported 24 Hours a day, 7 days a week by calling the Customer Service Centre on 0800 169 5454

 An emergency repair is where there is a potential danger to health or risk to safety of the occupant, or a danger of serious damage to the building.